kunnn1/Quant-Calc/README.md

 # Quant Calculator
-Quant Calculator is my Python-built quantitative calculator project allows users to input multiple stock tickers, date ranges, and risk-free rates to calculate and visualize key financial metrics including Sharpe Ratio, Sortino Ratio, and Maximum Drawdown and provides a quantiative graph visualization of cumulative returns via a .csv file, making it a conducive tool for financial analysis.
+QuantCalc is my Pytjon-based finanical calculator application that holstically analyzes the stock performance of over 500 stock ticker objects (MSFT, APPL etc.) using historical data from Yahoo!
+Finance's API.
+The application primarily three key financial metrics commonly used in trading and quantitative finance: Sharpe Ratio, Sortino Ratio and Maximum Drawdown, and generates detailed .CSV reports summarizing these eky financial metrics and furthe visualizing cumulative returns for multiple stock tickers as a line plot graph for holisitc financial analysis of stock and investment performance over time.
 # Project Attributes
 Multiple Stock Analysis: Input multiple stock tickers for comparative analysis.